PolarWizard/CodeVeinFix/README.md

 # Code Vein Fix
+Adds support for ultrawide resolutions and additional features.

 ***This project is designed exclusively for Windows due to its reliance on Windows-specific APIs.
 The build process requires the use of PowerShell.***

 ## Features